MediaComem/comem-archioweb/README.md

     least 2 [**mobile hardware features**][cordova-plugins], for example:
     * At least one resource must be **geolocated**.

-      See [Storing geospatial data with
+      See [Store geospatial data with
       Mongoose](./guides/store-geospatial-data.md) for information on how to
       store this data.
     * At least one resource must have one or multiple **pictures**.